How to write a formal IELTS letter

-A good rule of thumb is having one paragraph for your introduction, one paragraph for each bullet and one paragraph for your closing.
+A good rule of thumb is having one paragraph for your introduction, one paragraph for each bullet point and one paragraph for your closing.
 Sometimes two bullets can be covered in one paragraph.

 Typically, it is a good idea to write your ideas in the same order as they are given in the prompt.
 In this sense, the prompt acts like an outline that helps you stay organized and write your ideas in a logical manner.

 There are several tips that will help you write a letter for the IELTS general training paper.